Visiting Fort Duncan Regional Medical Center

 Learn more about visiting Fort Duncan Regional Medical Center, including open visitation, visiting regulations, gifts and parking.

-Visitors can be "good medicine" for patient, so family members and friends are welcome to visit.
-Because patient care is our primary concern at Fort Duncan Regional Medical Center, specific visiting hours and regulations have been established for each unit in order to help enhance the quality of care.
-Visiting hours for general, medical and surgical units, and for nursery viewing, are from 2-4 pm and 6-8 pm.
+Visitors can be "good medicine" for patients, so family members and friends are welcome to visit.
 If you need additional information, please check with the nurse on the unit.

 Following are general guidelines for visitors: